 Notwithstanding this, and suspecting that she was actually suffering from proteinuria despite the fact a diagnosis had not been provided by her vet, I suggested a diet of 50% high quality protein with a moderate amount of fat to help her gain weight, and 50% carbohydrates in the form of sweet potatoes, rice, pasta, fruit and vegetables.

-I also introduced by own Chicken Bone Broth into her diet as a flavour-enhancer, and my own Eggshell Powder as a phosphorus binder, together with salmon oil for its omega-3 benefits known to help sufferers of any form of kidney disease.
+I also introduced by own Chicken Bone Broth into her diet as a flavour-enhancer, and my own Essential Calcium for Dogs as a phosphorus binder, together with salmon oil for its omega-3 benefits known to help sufferers of any form of kidney disease.